kr0/Arduino-PyPlot/README.md

 ```

 ### To use
-Setup Arduino like this (TODO include arduino circuit diagram).
+Setup Arduino to be something like this:

 ![Image of circuit]
 (http://i64.tinypic.com/3h4k8.png)